Kirill-Kravtsov/drophead-pytorch/README.md

 * `transformers.BertModel`
 * `transformers.RobertaModel`
 * `transformers.XLMRobertaModel`
-* Any downstream model from transformers which uses one of the above (e.g. `transformers.BertForSequenceClassification`)
+* Any downstream model from transformers which uses one of the above (e.g. `transformers.BertForSequenceClassification`).
 * Any custom downstream model which uses first 3 above (has it as an attribute).
-See [example](https://github.com/kirill-kravtsov/drophead-pytorch/blob/master/example.ipynb)
+See [example](https://github.com/kirill-kravtsov/drophead-pytorch/blob/master/example.ipynb).

 Note:
-* Function `set_drophead` works inplace
+* Function `set_drophead` works inplace.
 * If you use multiple base models inside one single custom class (e.g. inside your model you average predictions from Bert and Roberta) then apply function directly to your base models.
-See 2nd example from [here](https://github.com/kirill-kravtsov/drophead-pytorch/blob/master/example.ipynb)
+See 2nd example from [here](https://github.com/kirill-kravtsov/drophead-pytorch/blob/master/example.ipynb).
 * In this repo only drophead mechanism itself is implemented.
 If you want a scheduled drophead like suggested in paper then simply add a call `set_drophead(model, p_drophead)` into your training loop where `p_drophead` will be changing according to your schedule.

 ## Requirements